 Changes in Registrant's Resources, Liabilities, and Shareholders' Equity

-The Company's consolidated total assets decreased by 16% YoY to Php 7.1 bn in 2012 from Php 8.4 bn in 2011.
+The Company's consolidated total assets decreased 16% to Php 7.1 bn in 2012 from Php 8.4 bn in 2011.
 The significant movements in the assets of the Company are discussed below.